Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Discussion

 \subsection{Interests of quantization-based phase retrieval}

-Under the growing need for a ptychographic workflow with a performance high enough to keep up with state-of-the-art detector capacities, a quantization-based description, as is the basis of GPRI, becomes most useful.
+Under the growing need for a ptychographic workflow with a performance high enough to keep up with state-of-the-art detector capacities, a quantization-based description, as is the foundation of GPRI, becomes most useful.
 Crucially, this permits a treatment of an arbitrarily small part of the complete scattering dataset, from the single count level to a few-$\vec{r}_s$ packet.
 All the typical time-intensive aspects of a WDD or SBI reconstruction are furthermore condensed within a unique library pre-calculation step.
 In particular, as shown in section \ref{sec:theorysection2}, the typical computation pathway of WDD, i.e. Fourier transforming the data and dividing it with a Wigner distribution along the phase space axes $\left[\,\vec{Q}\,;\,\vec{R}\,\right]$, is equivalently represented in the preparation and usage of $G^{WDD}_{\vec{q}_d}\left(\vec{r}\right)$.

 As a consequence, the GPRI framework offers essentially unlimited flexibility for parallelization, while being relatively easy to implement, at least in its most naive form.
 At the level of a single event, a measurement step simply consists in the $\vec{q}_d$-wise choice of a kernel-limited guide function from within the library, a scan position-dependent area selection within the wider reconstruction window, and an addition.
-Relying on an appropriate software architecture for in-acquisition data partitioning, the short few-counts treatment then allows a processing speed that can surpass the maximum event rate in an EDD.
-This was demonstrated for the typical range of beam currents used with a Timepix3 chip \cite{Annys2025}, thus offering a straightforward implementation for real-time imaging.
-Moreover, as long as the detection coordinates are accessible directly upon reception by the EDD, no intermediary in-disk saving is needed.
-Immediate calculation can then be performed while discarding the scattering data, thus permitting a rather important economy of storage space in routine experiments.

-Even outside of the real-time imaging application and/or based on two-dimensional detector frames, the GPRI framework still constitutes an outstanding computational imaging tool, thanks to a numerical complexity showing a linear $N_s\,/\,N_{e^-}$-dependence.
-This too constitutes a fundamental difference from conventional approaches, or from the SFPA.
-As such, GPRI offers an advantageous alternative for the majority of use cases in analytical ptychography.
-The only exceptions are the interactive post-acquisition refinement of the aberration function \cite{Yang2016,Li2025a}, which is based on the WPOA and requires the partially reformulated dataset $\tilde{J}_{\vec{Q}}\left(\vec{q}_d\right)$ to be fully available in-memory, and the usage of a strongly defocused probe \cite{Hue2010,Song2019,LalandecRobert2025}.
+This approach allows the removal of all calculation steps involving empty pixels within a sparse dataset, which would otherwise be unavoidable in a strict frame-based processing.